Perilon/sp2015.11-731/hw2/README.md

+---Implemented matcher weights for exact matches and stemmed matches

 ---Eliminating various punctuation

 ---Used cnakos' code as a base, added a delta parameter option and some function words.
 Defined what outputs 0 a little more broadly.